syed-imam/walmart-product-manager/README.md

 ![Alt text](https://s3.amazonaws.com/adil-static-test/stat.png "Brand Statistics")

 ### Possible Modification
 As per requirements, the API was queried with search terms ["cereal", "cold cereal"].
-However, they can be modified in the <br>
-file /server/controllers/product.controller.js inside functions (manualQueryWalmartApi, QueryWalmartApi) to make new requests with <br>
-different search terms.
+However, these queries can be modified in the file "/server/controllers/product.controller.js" inside functions (manualQueryWalmartApi, QueryWalmartApi) to make new requests with different search terms.

 ### Possible Performance Enhancement